 ~ “My students had a great day!
 Thank you for all of your work to make this field trip memorable for students.”

 Artifacts come to life through the eyes of researchers and visitors in a moderated discussion.
 Participants will be able to carefully handle and closely view objects from the Danvers Historical Society’s collections.
+See our on-line gallery here.

 The Discover Danvers Roundtable, a collaboration of expert and novice researchers inspired by the artifacts in the Tapley Memorial Hall collections to explore past and present belief systems that weave unique stories and share our heritage with a wide audience.